Varsity and JV Players

 Why we do not use stationary line drills?
-Our first High School Development Director, Mark Sullivan, who learned to play hockey skating on ponds in Connecticut and has concluded after many years of coaching that X’s and O’s are destroying the youthful genius behind every player’s dream to be the next NHL Super Star.
+Here at Winterland we have concluded after many years of coaching that X’s and O’s are destroying the youthful genius behind every player’s dream to be the next NHL Super Star.
 Young players (under 12 years old) want to have fun, while older players want enjoyment.
 Stationary line drills are not enjoyable, do not contribute to high-tempo practices and do not teach creativity.
 Our program strives to promote split second decision making, skill execution and creativity of play at game level effort.

 Warm Up (5 minutes): We start every session with fundamental skating drills that emphasize edge work and transition skating.